stoeps13/connections-doc/source/admin/admin/c_admin_profiles_improving_sync_performance.md

 ./sync_all_dns.sh refreshsols
 ```

+!!! note
-**Note:** You must use a sufficiently powerful system with multiple processors and at least 16GB of memory.
+    You must use a sufficiently powerful system with multiple processors and at least 16GB of memory.
 The multi8 option requires more memory and disk space than the multi4 option.
 Do not use this technique on a virtual machine.

 The following description assumes that sync\_updates\_size\_model is set to multi4.
 The process is similar when multi6 and multi8 are chosen.